panta/go-json-matcher/README.md

 ## 💡 Usage

-The function `JSONMatches()` checks that the JSON string provided with the first argument satisfies the pattern specified with the second argument.
+The function `JSONStringMatches()` checks that the JSON string provided with the first argument satisfies the pattern specified with the second argument.
 The pattern can be a valid literal value (in that case an exact match will be required), a special marker beginning with a `#` character as described below, or any combination of these via arrays and objects.

+When checking a byte slice you can use `JSONMatches()` instead.

 ### Supported markers